 5. It was sold for an astounding £50 million

 The extensive and well-documented history of the painting just adds value to it, that’s a guarantee.
-This is also the main reason why the National Galeries of Scotland and the National Gallery in London has to put in a serious effort to acquire the painting when the 7th Duke of Sutherland put it for sale in 2008.
+This is also the main reason why the Scottish National Gallery and the National Gallery in London has to put in a serious effort to acquire the painting when the 7th Duke of Sutherland put it for sale in 2008.

 The announcement that the £50 million needed to acquire the painting was raised was made on February 2, 2009.
 This means that the painting is co-owned by the two art museums.